Plastic pollution is a global problem that needs tackling urgently. Governments must take action, but there is also plenty we can do

 There are plenty of ways to store food or pack up a lunch without resorting to cling film.
 This plastic wrap can't be recycled.
 That means it ends up in landfill – or, even worse, in the countryside, rivers or seas, where it can seriously harm wildlife.
 And there are some reports that suggest the chemicals cling film contains may be harmful to human health.

 Sandwiches or salads for a packed lunch can be transported in a reusable sandwich box.
-Or try beeswax food wraps – they're biodegradable and reusable, and will keep your food just as fresh.
-Bee's Wrap from The Wise House is one option.
+Or try beeswax food wraps – they're biodegradable and reusable, and will keep your food just as fresh. is one option.